Flow stress

 Generally, raising the temperature of an alloy above 0.5 Tm results in the plastic deformation mechanisms being controlled by strain-rate sensitivity, whereas at room temperature metals are generally strain-dependent.
 Other models may also include the effects of strain gradients.
 Independent of test conditions, the flow stress is also affected by: chemical composition, purity, crystal structure, phase constitution, microstructure, grain size, and prior strain.

 The flow stress is an important parameter in the fatigue failure of ductile materials.
 Fatigue failure is caused by crack propagation in materials under a varying load, typically a cyclically varying load.
-The rate of crack propagation is inversely proportional to the flow stress of the material.
+A higher flow stress generally means the material is more resistant to fatigue initiation and propagation, especially in low-cycle fatigue conditions where plastic deformation is prominent.